jrdemasi/storage_dev_env/README.md

 # storage_dev_env

 This repo contains terraform to deploy a gluster on ZFS environment in Vultr for development and testing purposes.
-In the future, I would like to expand this to also support Linode, AWS, etc. The terraform also needs to be refactors to be more granular, reusable, so on. avahi-daemon is included to provide name resolution within the VPC regardless of the IPs that get assigned and to avoid using static hosts.
+In the future, I would like to expand this to also support Linode, AWS, etc. The terraform also needs to be refactored to be more granular, reusable, so on.
 ## Design Considerations

-This repo was designed to quickly turn up resources to test a stack that I frequently play with.
-It utilizes Ubuntu for a few reasons - namely the fact that ZFS is included in the kernel, as well as the fact that at the time of creating this project I was polishing my Ubuntu chops.
-Some choices were made to enable ease of access, such as adding the IP address wherever Terraform is executed to the firewall group for all of the nodes.
-Additionally, ufw is disabled within Ubuntu so the firewall can be managed entirely via security groups or cloud firewall.
-In the future, as the stack grows, a management node that serves as a bastion would be advisable.
+* Quickly deploy a dev/testing environment for gluster-on-zfs
+* Uses Ubuntu 22.04 because of ZFS being present in the kernel, plus I had to brush up on Ubuntu chops
+* IP address of wherever Terraform is executed is added to firewall group for management node
+* Management node also serves as client for gluster volume(s), this reduces complexity and cost
+* avahi-daemon included for name resolution within VPC to simplify shelling around and use of gluster

 ## Setup
 1. First ensure you have a Vultr API key defined as an environment variable or otherwise accessible to Terraform: